openbmc/docs/REDFISH-cheatsheet.md

 # Redfish cheat sheet
-This document is intended to provide a set of [Redfish][1] client commands for OpenBMC usage.
+This document is intended to provide a set of example [Redfish][1] client commands for OpenBMC usage.
+This document uses CURL.
-(Using CURL commands)
+This document assumes several ids, such as ManagerId, "bmc", and ComputerSystemId, "system".
+Assuming an id is not correct and any software written to use the Redfish API should not.

 ## Query Redfish Service Root
 ```